ADVANCED CLASSES & WORKSHOPS

 This course is a continuing education certification course for certified divers.
 It is an enjoyable program of continued supervised experience designed to introduce divers to a variety of diving activities and to be taught entirely in an open water setting.
 Upon successful completion of this course, graduates are considered competent to engage in open water diving activities and the areas dived approximate those of training.

-This course is appropriate for divers who:
+This course is always appropriate for divers who:

 • Desire additional training.